pywebdriver/pywebdriver/README.md

 ## <a name="browser-settings"></a>Base configuration

 #### config.ini file

+Copy the config.ini.tmpl file to config.ini and make modifications as wished.

 It is possible to load selectively drivers you need as some are incompatible.

 Add a line in config.ini file like :